haven-protocol-org/haven-explorer/README.md

 ##### Compile and run the explorer

-Once the Monero compiles, the explorer can be downloaded and compiled as follows:
+the explorer can be downloaded and compiled as follows:

 ```bash